-Financial Statements - OCBOA and GAAP Basis (Continued)
+Financial Statements - OCBOA and GAAP Basis\ (Continued)

 - Proper identification and reporting of Grants Receivable as it pertains to Revenue Recognition (GASB 33 and GASB 34).
-Also AOS Bulletin 2001-004 - → Non-reimbursable vs Reimbursable Grants - Capturing of Capital Asset additions and disposals - Capturing of Accounts/Contracts/Retainage Payables
+Also AOS Bulletin 2001-004 - → Non-reimbursable-Report full amount yet to be received - Reimbursable Grants-Report only amount spent but yet received - Capturing of Capital Asset additions and disposals - Capturing of Accounts/Contracts/Retainage Payables

-- Proper identification of Jointly Governed Organizations and/or Joint Ventures (evaluate annually) - Sufficient Detail on Interfund balances and/or Transfers - Reported by individual Major Funds, nonmajor governmental, nonmajor enterprise, internal service funds and fiduciary funds - Purposes - Amounts not expected to be repaid within 1 year - General description of the principal purposes - > Additional purpose if: - > They do not occur on a routine basis - Are inconsistent with the activities of the fund applies to bot
+- Proper identification of Jointly Governed Organizations and/or Joint Ventures (evaluate annually)\ - Sufficient Detail on Interfund balances and/or Transfers\ - Reported by individual Major Funds, nonmajor governmental, nonmajor enterprise, internal service funds and fiduciary funds - Amounts not expected to be repaid within 1 year - General description of the principal purposes - Additional purpose if: - They do not occur on a routine basis - > Are inconsistent with the activities of the fund

-Financial Statements-OCBOA, GAAP & Regulatory Basis (applies to all)
+Financial Statements-OCBOA, GAAP & Regulatory Basis\ (\applies to all)

-GASB 54 Fund Balance categories reported by "purpose" rather than by "function".
+\GASB 54 Fund Balance categories reported by "purpose" rather than by "function".